ISI-MIP/attrici/OVERVIEW.md

 - For the Command Line Interface (CLI), the `attrici.cli` module, which is called when you run the `attrici` command in the terminal.
 It includes the particular commands (i.e., the first argument after `attrici` in the terminal) from the `attrici.commands` module.
 For each of these commands, the respective module implements an `add_parser` function that defines the command's arguments and options via `argparse`.
 The actual command is implemented in a function that is called when the command is executed, the `run` function.

 - The `attrici.preprocessing` module contains functions for preprocessing the data — for example, a function to calculate the smoothed global mean temperature (GMT) using Singular Spectrum Analysis (SSA), which itself is implemented in the `attrici.ssa` module.
-This, in turn, calls functions from the `attrici.vendored` module, which contains the SSA implementation from the [pyts](https://pyts.readthedocs.io/) package (the code was included with minor modifications to simplify installation and work around memory issues on some systems).
+This, in turn, calls functions from the `attrici.vendored` module, which contains the SSA implementation from the [pyts](https://pyts.readthedocs.io/) package (the code was included with minor modifications to simplify installation and work around memory issues on some systems - the `pyts` package itself is not needed).

 - The `attrici.detrend` module contains the main detrending functionality.
 The `detrend` function is the main entry point for detrending a timeseries.
 It takes a timeseries and a variable name as input, and returns the detrended timeseries.
 The function uses the `attrici.variables` module to get the variable's distribution and the `attrici.estimation` module to estimate the distribution parameters.
 For details see [Statistical model and detrending](#statistical-model-and-detrending).